dYdX Lending Rates

 Margin and Leverage

 Margin is the collateral amount being deposited by the trader.
-Borrowed funds are usually collateralized by other assets and must be repaid with interest.
+Borrowed funds are usually collateralized by other assets and must be repaid plus interest.

 Leverage is created by using margin — it is the increased buying power available to place a higher value trade than a trader otherwise could.
 Leverage increases the potential reward for a trader, but also increases the risk.